ozgurtt/tetrominoes/README.md

 ## Note

-There are still a few things to be implemented, like for instance:
+There are quite a few things still to be implemented, like for instance:
-- Score
+- Scores
 - Overall design
 - Levels
+- Battle mode
+- ...